bartonlp/site-class/README.md

 * script
 * css

-As you saw in example 5 above (test5.php in the 'tests' directory) I passed a $h object to the SiteClass.
+As you saw in example 5 above (test5.php in the 'examples' directory) I passed a $h object to the SiteClass.
 For example:

 ``` php
 $h->title = 'my title';
 $h->desc = 'This is the description';